nodeshift/nodeshift/README.md

 Currently, nodeshift will only create resources based on the files specified,  in the future, its possible somethings could be created by default

+### Advanced Options

+There are a few options available on the CLI or when using the API

+        Usage: nodeshift [--options]

+        Options:
+        --projectLocation <project directory location>       change the default location of the project --configLocation <configuration directory location>  change the default location of the config --nodeshiftDirectory <nodeshift directory name>      change the default name of the directory nodeshift looks at for resource files
+        --osc.strictSSL [value]                              setting to pass to the Openshift Rest Client.
+Set to false if using a self-sign cert

+Of course, there is also the standard `-V` and `--help` options for version and help

 ## Contributing

 Please read the [contributing guide](./CONTRIBUTING.md)